camunda/camunda-docs/docs/components/best-practices/operations/performance-tuning-camunda-c7.md

 Solution:

 - Store variables in external data-store or in separate tables in the Camunda schema.
-See [example solution](../../xxx/enhancing-tasklists-with-business-data/#implementing-a-custom-process-task-info-entity) and learn more about [handling data in processes](../../development/handling-data-in-processes/).
+Learn more about [handling data in processes](../../development/handling-data-in-processes/).